 But according to recent royal decree, the muttawa are technically not allowed to chase you.
 They are allowed to advise you, but they can’t harass you.
 One of their jobs is to bust up parties with alcohol and gender mixing (among unmarried people) and such, and they can arrest people then, but they can’t arrest you for wearing nail polish in the mall.

-Oh, and when they do strike, they bother men, too.
-A few weeks ago, Saleh and I were getting a quick dinner in a mall food court.
+Aside from the walking-stick-waving muttawa in the mall, the only time I’ve had anything even resembling a close encounter with the muttawa happened a few weeks ago, and it involved Mr. Mostafa, not me.
+Saleh and I were getting a quick dinner in a mall food court.
 After we had placed our order, we discovered that the restaurant only accepted cash…and of course, we had none.
 Saleh asked where the nearest ATM was; the cashier indicated that there was one a few stores down.
 Saleh had me wait at the counter while he ran down to the ATM.